LLudivina/project-one/README.md

 ![Alt text](Update-QuickDBD-export.png)

 The schema can be found in the resources folder.
 The clean climate data was then loaded into a PostgreSQL Database.
-Tables for the clean data were then created.
+Tables for the clean data were then created by importing the 6 climate csv files containing all 11 years of data in each.

 ## Machine Learning
 Unsupervised machine learning was selected for this project since we want to see what the data tells us.

 The data that was loaded into the database was then used to analyze the core-weather values.
-First, the required dependencies were imported.

-Pandas and Jupyter notebook were then used to preprocess the dataset for Principal Component Analysis (PCA) algorithm.
+Python's Pandas DataFrames in a Jupyter Notebook were used to preprocess the datasets for Principal Component Analysis (PCA) algorithm.

-PCA was then used to reduce the dimensions of the x DataFrame to three principal component, which were then placed in a new DataFrame
+PCA was then used to reduce the dimensions of the DataFrame to three principal components, which were then placed in a new DataFrame

-The best value for K and the predicted K clusters were found using the K-means algorithm.
+The best value for K and the predicted K clusters were found using the K-means algorithm and an elbow curve.
 In this case, the best value for k was 4.

 ![Alt text](resources/Elbow%20Curve.png)